 Refers to family situations in which the alleged child maltreatment is accompanied by spouse abuse.
-To qualify as present danger, there must be an indication that the family violence associated with the allegations of maltreatment continues to be in process of occurring.
+To qualify as present danger, there must be an indication that the family violence associated with the allegations of maltreatment has occurred.
 This requires a judgment as to whether the family violence is actively threatening to family members right now concurrent with the report or at any point of contact during the assessment process.
 It is important to also consider if the child and spouse are being abused at the same time as a result of how the violence is occurring.
+D-LAG indicators that are considered in family violence as present dangers are: